dollplayer2501/dotfiles_qtile/README.md

 > [!NOTE]
 > Regarding the installation procedure for Qtile and Qtile-extras itself,
-> I first install Xfce4 of EndeavourOS, then install Qtile and Qtile-extras with `yay`, and then configure the various environments.
+> I first install Xfce4 in EndeavourOS, then install Qtile and Qtile-extras with `yay`, and then configure the various environments.
 > For this reason, various daemons use those of Xfce4.
+> In other words, I'm not using [EndeavourOS-Community-Editions/qtile](https://github.com/EndeavourOS-Community-Editions/qtile).

+> [!WARNING]
+> This configuration is adapted to my personal needs, so it is not recommended to use it directly.
+> I suggest forking the repository and modifying it according to your preferences.

 ## About: